sankeer28/pptx-text-audio-transcriber/README.md

 ### 1. Prepare Your Files

-- Create a `presentations` folder in the project directory
 - Place your files in the `presentations` folder:
   - PowerPoint presentations (.pptx)
   - Video files (.mp4)